SCHOOL HANDBOOK

 Independence Day July 4

-1. Registration: A registration fee of $25.00 is charged to each new student.
+1. Registration: A registration fee of $35.00 is charged to each new student.
 This is a one-time fee for all students unless the student leaves the school for longer than a one-year period.
-In that event, a re-enrollment fee will be charged in the amount of $25.00.
-At this time, a minimum commitment of one semester is REQUIRED.
+In that event, a re-enrollment fee will be charged in the amount of $35.00.
+A minimum commitment of one semester is REQUIRED.

 2. Tuition: Tuition is due by the first class each month.
 Amount is determined based on the class in which one is registered.

 We accept CASH, CHECKS OR PAYPAL, VENMO, AND ALL MAJOR CREDIT CARDS.
-A small convenience fee is applied to all credit card payments.
-Autopay is available in the account portal.
-Payments are delinquent if not paid by the 15th of the month.
-Delinquent accounts will be charged a $10.00 late fee on the 16th of month.
+Autopay is required of all accounts and must be set up in the account portal.
+Payments are delinquent if not paid by the 10th of the month.
+Delinquent accounts will be charged a $20.00 late fee on the 11th of month.
 Any account that becomes delinquent for two or more months will become inactive and the student will not be able to attend classes until payment arrangements have been made.
 A charge of $20.00 will be applied on all returned checks.
-Account must be at $0.00 balance before all performances, or he/she will not be allowed to perform.
+Account must be at $0.00 balance before all performances, or dancer will not be allowed to perform.
 We cannot give refunds for any reason, please make arrangements to make-up any missed classes.

 3. Fees: A non-refundable performance fee for each show is required as follows: